The WHOOP Strap 3.0 is a versatile and well designed wearable let down by an expensive subscription model.

 WHOOP defines “strain” as a summary of your cardiovascular system strain during workouts and throughout the day.

-Sometimes it incorrectly flagged random periods where my heart rate was elevated, even though I was doing nothing, and then asked me to log an activity.
+Sometimes this automatic activity recognition would incorrectly flag random periods where my heart rate was elevated, even though I was doing nothing, and then asked me to log an activity.

 Once the app flags an activity, you can process it and fine tune the time you were working out, plus select the activity you were doing from 50 different options.
 There’s a great selection of activities available including meditation and even less known sports like AFL (Australian Rules Football).